Susan B. Neuman: Changing the odds: Breaking the cycle of poverty

 Susan Neuman stated that the major lesson she learned from her experiences as administrator of the NCLB was, "Poverty trumps all".
 She observed that in the face of overwhelming disadvantages of children living in poverty, extensive school-based educational reforms can only hope to marginally close the achievement gap for these youngsters.
 In her two books, Changing the Odds for Children At Risk and Educating the Other America, she advocated for a "broader, bolder approach" to comprehensive reform that encompasses not only education, but coordinated social and health services for children and families living in poverty-stricken communities.
 Neuman derived essential principles for this approach from an extensive review of highly effective programs that were consistently "changing the odds" for young, at-risk children.
 Effective programs target children and families who evidence multiple-risk factors associated with poverty and provide early intervention efforts during the preschool years.
 Services need to "invest in two generations at a time", both parents and child, and coordinate delivery of critical health, education and social services across disciplines so that children arrive at school healthy and able to learn.
 Neuman further argues that intensive, compensatory services need to be provided by highly trained professionals with an eye toward accountability and continuous monitoring children's progress and program improvement.
 Neuman insists that only through this "broader, bolder approach" can we break the cycle of poverty so that at-risk children can learn, achieve and succeed.

-Dr. Neuman's personal mission to "change the odds" is reflected in her current research efforts toward designing quality preschool curriculum and professional development initiatives for early childhood programs in disadvantaged communities.
-Moreover, through her determination and dedication to bringing this positive, yet urgent message to a national level of awareness and action, Susan Neuman makes a significant contribution to the field of early literacy education as well as society.
+Neuman's ongoing research focuses on designing preschool curricula and professional development programmes for early childhood education in disadvantaged communities..